Fiona730/Fiona730.github.io/_pages/about.md

 About Me
 ------
 I am a senior student at Peking Univeristy.
 My major is Computer Science.
 My research interest concentrates on deep learning and computer vision.
 I joined Machine Intelligence Lab at Peking University in my third year and conducted research under the supervision of [Prof. Yadong Mu](https://pkumyd.github.io).
 I interned at [Megvii](https://www.megvii.com/en) from February to June 2019.
 During the summer of 2019, I visited [Vision and Learning Lab](http://vllab.ucmerced.edu) led by [Prof. Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/) at University of California, Merced.
 I served as a Machine Learning Software Engineering Intern at Google from September to December 2019.
-I enjoy drawing in my leisure time.
+I enjoy drawing and watching musicals in my leisure time.

 Publications
 ------